jatinchowdhury18/KlonCentaur/README.md

 effect to train against.
 The training data, SPICE model, and `Python` code for training the networks can be found in the [`GainStageML/`](./GainStageML/) subfolder.

-# TODO
-- Add new gain 100 model to plugin and teensy
-- Add gain 100 ESRs to paper
-- Make video for plugin and teensy
-- Publish repo

 ## License